mattpe/bcwt/week4.md

 2. Administrator can delete and edit everyone's cats
    * now you need two SQL queries in your modify and delete functions: one for regular users that checks that user_id in req.user matches the owner (query A) the other is for admin and it does not check the owner (query B).
    * add conditional statements to catModel.js which define whether to use query A or query B
-3. How can you achieve similar functionality in userModel.js?
+3. How can you achieve similar functionality for users?